whiterabbitGh0st/katelibby/README.md

 !w        - Returns weather from underground weather,  !w only allows 500 calls a day and 10 a minute

+!mustache - take any image URL, and using http://mustachify.me/ it ads a mustache to image.

 !giphy    -

 !join     -